sinequa/sba-angular/docs/libraries/components/preview.md

 const messages = Utils.merge({}, ..., enPreview, appMessages);
 ```

+## Preview CSS and JS files

-In order for some features to work such as passages highlightings or entities coloring, you need to load a `preview.js` file in your project.
+In order for some features to work such as passages highlightings, entities coloring, the tooltip and the minimap, you need to load a `preview.js` file in your project.
 It is already set in [Vanilla Search]({{site.baseurl}}modules/vanilla-search/vanilla-search.html) which contains a `preview` folder in its `src` folder, then in `angular.json` at the project's root:

 ```json
 "vanilla-search": {